The Ballpark (Old Orchard Beach): History

-After the Guides left, the stadium was leased to a group called, Seashore Performing Arts Center (SEAPAC), who hosted many concerts in the late 80s and early 90s, including Cher's Heart of Stone Tour and Whitney Houston’s 1991 I'm Your Baby Tonight World Tour.
+After the Guides left, the stadium was leased to a group called, Seashore Performing Arts Center (SEAPAC), who hosted many concerts in the late 80s and 90s, including shows from Van Halen, Bon Jovi, Whitney Houston, and others.
 The concerts ceased after local residents complained about the loud noise late at night.

 By the 2000s, the Ballpark was shuttered and the facility had suffered from years of neglect.
 The grass turned into brush and overgrowth, and the walls of the facility started to fall down.
 The most frequent guests to the stadium were drug users, arsonists, and vandals.

 In 2005, Old Orchard Beach considered selling the 50 acre site that held the ballpark, as well as the 25 acre site that included Old Orchard Beach High School's athletic fields.
 Then Town Manager Jim Thomas speculated at the time that the site could be sold for $2.5 million and generate $1 million per-year in property taxes.

 To make matters worse, a major fire caused by a lightning strike damaged the facility on June 21, 2007.

-In June 2008, the town placed a referendum question on the local election ballot proposing to sell the stadium and create room for a condominium complex.
-However, much to the relief of many of the 10,000 citizens of the town, the question was voted down by a considerable majority.
+Following this, the town placed a referendum question on the local election ballot proposing to sell the stadium and create room for a condominium complex.
+This was rejected, with a 2-1 majority in favor of restoring the stadium instead.